There is plenty of evidence that Physician Burnout has a negative effect on a doctor's quality of care

 - and doubting that your work is making a difference

-- the three cardinal symptoms of burnout - you are clearly not on your "A Game" with your patients that day.
+- BTW, these are the three cardinal symptoms of burnout -

 The question for physician leaders is a simple WHY?